MSF-UK/MSF-Dashboard/README.md

 A lightweight and modular data visualization micro-website that can be offlined and adapted to various data-feeds.

-A new release (v1.1) is now available for [download](https://github.com/MSF-UK/MSF-Dashboard/releases/tag/v1.0.0).
-This includes various examples of configuration files.
+A new release (v1.1) is now ready and will be available for download shortly. <!-- [download](https://github.com/MSF-UK/MSF-Dashboard/releases/tag/v1.0.0).
+This includes various examples of configuration files. -->

 Want to contribute to MSF-Dashboard?
 Please read `CONTRIBUTING.md`.